etcd-io/etcd/Documentation/learning/lock/README.md

 # What is this?
 This directory provides an executable example of the scenarios described in [the article by Martin Kleppmann][fencing].

-Generally speaking, a lease based lock service cannot provide mutual exclusion to processes.
-This is because lease mechanism depends on physical clock of the lock service and client processes.
-Many factors (e.g. stop the world GC pause of language runtime) can cause false expiration of a granted lease as depicted in the below figure: ![unsafe lock][unsafe-lock]
+Generally speaking, a lease-based lock service cannot provide mutual exclusion to processes.
+This is because such a lease mechanism depends on the physical clock of both the lock service and client processes.
+Many factors (e.g. stop-the-world GC pause of a language runtime) can cause false expiration of a granted lease as depicted in the below figure: ![unsafe lock][unsafe-lock]

 As discussed in [notes on the usage of lock and lease][why.md], such a problem can be solved with a technique called version number validation or fencing tokens.
 With this technique a shared resource (storage in the figures) needs to validate requests from clients based on their tokens like this: ![fencing tokens][fencing-tokens]